 Most fungi live in the soil or decaying matter, breaking down organic matter for energy, and so form an important role in nutrient cycling and decomposition.
 Some fungi live on or in living organisms and get their energy directly from the cells they are living on.
 The symbiotic relationship between the fungi and their host can benefit both (mutualism), benefit just the fungi and not affect the host (commensalism) or be detrimental to the host (parasitism).

-Fungi have long been part of our diet as mushrooms but are also used in baking and brewing.
+Fungi have long been part of our diet - as mushrooms, and in baking and brewing.
 Yeasts are the rising agent in bread and are used to ferment sugars to create alcohol.
 More recently, yeasts have been used to create biofuels from the fermentation of ethanol from plant sugars.

 Nature of science